 Abstract

-In this study, sessile droplet evaporation on hot micro-structured superhydrophobic surfaces is experimentally and theoretically investigated and, for the first time, two distinguished components of heat and mass transfer, i.e., from the droplet cap surface and the base surface, during the droplet evaporation are systematically studied.
-Water droplets with volume of 4 μL are placed on silicon-based micropillar substrates with constant temperature varying from 40 °C to 120 °C. A comprehensive thermal circuit model is developed to analyze the effects of micropillars and substrate temperature on the sessile droplet evaporation.
-Droplet cap surface temperatures are predicted, and match well with the experimental results for droplet evaporation on substrates heated at 40 °C, 60 °C and 80 °C. Evaporation rates from the droplet cap surface and base surface are calculated and the decrease of evaporation rate from droplet base surface dominates the decrease of total evaporation rate in the constant contact radius mode and the decrease of evaporation rate from droplet cap surface is dominant in the constant contact angle mode.
-The effects of internal fluid motion of droplet are considered for droplet evaporation on substrate at 100 °C and 120 °C, and an effective thermal conductivity is employed as a correction factor for the thermal circuit model to consider the effect of convection heat transfer in the water droplet.
-Temperature differences between the droplet base and substrate base are calculated to be about 2 °C, 5 °C, 8 °C, 12.5 °C and 18 °C for the droplet evaporation on substrate heated at 40 °C, 60 °C, 80 °C, 100 °C, and 120 °C, respectively.
+In this study, evaporation of sessile water droplets on hot micro-structured superhydrophobic surfaces is experimentally and theoretically investigated.
+For the first time, two distinguished components of heat and mass transfer, i.e., from the droplet cap surface and the base surface, during the droplet evaporation are systematically studied.
+Water droplets with volume of 4 μL are placed on silicon-based micropillared substrates with the substrate temperature varying from 40 °C to 120 °C. A comprehensive thermal circuit model is developed to analyze the effects of micropillars and substrate temperature on the sessile droplet evaporation.
+Droplet cap surface temperature is predicted, matching well with the experimental results for droplet evaporation on the substrates heated in the range of 40 °C - 80 °C. Evaporation rates from the droplet cap surface and the base surface are calculated, respectively.
+We found that the decrease of evaporation rate from the droplet base surface dominates the decrease of total evaporation rate in the constant contact radius mode and the decrease of evaporation rate from droplet cap surface is dominant in the constant contact angle mode.
+The effects of internal fluid motion of droplet are considered for droplet evaporation on substrate at 100 °C and 120 °C, and an effective thermal conductivity is employed as a correction factor for the thermal circuit model to account for the effect of convection heat transfer inside the droplet body.
+Temperature differences between the droplet base and the substrate surface are estimated to be about 2 °C, 5 °C, 8 °C, 12.5 °C and 18 °C for the droplet evaporation on the substrate heated at 40 °C, 60 °C, 80 °C, 100 °C, and 120 °C, respectively, which may elucidate the delayed or depressed boiling of water droplets on a heated surface.